 Prophylactic/preventative medication is taken daily, regardless or whether a headache is present, to reduce the incidence of severe or frequent headaches.
 These include:

-All are effective.
-All have side effects and, except feverfew, are prescription drugs.
+Many may have side effects and all, except feverfew, are prescription drugs.
 Many were initially introduced for some other problem and were also observed to reduce headache.

 Overusing medication can actually lead to chronic daily headache.
 Medications containing ergotamine, codeine and caffeine have been specifically implicated but frequent use of any of the medications used to treat an attack can lead to daily headache.
 Your doctor will be able to help you find out what type of medication is best suited and safest for your needs.
 It is important that your doctor is consulted should you wish to reduce or discontinue any medications.

 There are a number of options available.
 Most are concentrated on releasing tension in the body, thus easing pressure in the head.
 Not all these options will work or be available to everyone.
 This is just a brief run-down – a qualified practitioner should be consulted before trying any of these therapies:

 Acupuncture Stimulating acupoints may ease pain by encouraging production of endorphins (natural painkillers).

 Alexander technique Can help prevent tension headaches by relieving poor posture and pressure that results from it.

 Aromatherapy Combines various scented oils and promotes relaxation and eases tension.

 Biofeedback Can be used to treat tension-type and migraine headaches – patient learns to control blood pressure, heart rate, and spasms in the arteries supplying the brain through a sensory device.